How to create and manage a Knowledge Graph

 How to manually upload files to your Knowledge Graph

-Writer will display your uploaded files with columns for Name, Status, Added by, and Date added.
+WRITER will display your uploaded files with columns for Name, Status, Added by, and Date added.
+Select the ••• three dot icon to the right of the source file to delete or download it.

 You can select the Status header to filter by file status.
 The four status options are: